 Toshiba Satellite P50T 15.6″ IPS Ultra HD 4K – 1,699,95 on Amazon

-The laptop comes in many configurations, however, the most important aspects of your 4K editing workflow remain the same such as an Intel Core i7 CPU, 16GB of RAM, a 1TB HDD, and an AMD R9 M265X GPU.
+The laptop comes in many configurations, however, the most important requirements for 4K editing remain the same including an Intel Core i7 CPU, 16GB of RAM, a 1TB HDD, and an AMD R9 M265X GPU.
 For the retail price of $1,699, you’d definitely get the most bang for your buck.

 ASUS Zenbook Pro 15.6″ 4K – $2,649 on B&H

-The laptop is fast, light, thin and provides an awesome screen supporting resolution up to and an aspect ratio of 16:9 which makes it a perfect entry for high-performance graphics applications.
+The laptop is fast, light, thin and provides an awesome screen supporting resolution up to 3840 x 2160 which makes it a perfect entry for high-performance graphics applications.
 The 4K display also has a 16:9 aspect ratio and is powered by a dedicated NVIDIA GeForce GTX 850M graphics card with 2GB RAM running over 128-bit memory architecture.
 This system may also be connected to an external display using either the HDMI port or mini DisplayPort.

 Macbook Pro 15.4″ with Retina Display – $3,149 on B&H

-As a raving Mac user, it’s pointless to say that this is my personal favourite in the list. if it fits your budget and your personal needs I’d simply say go for it.
+As a raving Mac user, it’s pointless to say that this is my personal favorite on the list. if it fits your budget and your personal needs, I’d simply say go for it.
 As for the specs this model, in particular, is equipped with a 2.8 GHz Intel Core i7 Quad-Core 4th-Gen Crystalwell, 16GB of Onboard 1600 MHz DDR3L RAM, AMD Radeon R9 M370X with 2 GB GDDR5 SDRAM,1TB Flash drive, 2x Thunderbolt 2 and 2x USB 3.0 ports.

 You can also tether an external monitor via either 2x Mini DisplayPorts or HDMI.
 The maximum resolution is a bit lower, though.
 The retina display supports only resolutions up to 2880 x 1800 so keep that in mind.